Around-the-World Travel on a Budget

 without prices that will make you gasp.
 You also avoid the hordes of package tourists, apart from a few select cities and beach resorts.
 The best bangs for the buck are in Hungary, Romania, and Bulgaria, though the Czech Republic is

 still a great value if you get out into the smaller towns.
-However, in all of Eastern Europe prices have shot up about 30 percent for Americans in recent years.
-So be sure the guidebook you are using was researched after 2003.
+However, in all of Eastern Europe prices have shot up for Americans in recent years.
+So be sure the guidebook you are using is current.

 In Turkey, prices have stayed more stable and there’s even more to see, including more Roman ruins than in Italy, plus the Ottoman sights and the Byzantine ones, and the strange rock formations of Cappadocia.